mddanish00/mui-image-alter/README.md

 - Development Changes
   - Use Vite instead of nwb for development and building the library for fast and better developer experience for me!
   - Added unit tests for testing mui-image-alter component.
-Also, added new Github Action that will automatically run these tests every push and pull request.
+Also, added new Github Action that will automatically run these tests every pull request.

 ## Simple Q & A

 - **Q**: Why you created this fork?
   **A**: MUI's styled don't work very well with the original mui-image because some of default styling and it use style prop instead of using styled to set some of the styling.
 So, I want to modify a little bit...
 And I end up doing at lot.
   Originally, I want to just post an issue for this but I am suck in comunication. 😅

-- **Q**: Are you not going to publish on npm?
-  **A**: Probably not.
-I don't think there is any demand on this.
-I am just weird.
-Maybe if someone post an issue about this and many people comment on that issue, maybe I will do it.

 - **Q**: Why you change nwb to Vite?
   **A**: I just wanted to fork for my own benefit.
 So, I thought maybe I can write this in TypeScript... but it don't work with nwb.
 I am so frustrated that I cannot find how to do it and try migarating to Vite instead.
 (Also, looks like nwb is abandoned too...)
 It took a lot of work but never thought it work so well...